Ansar Dine: Command structure

 In Mopti, the Ansar Dine fighters obtained access to heavy construction equipment from fleeing construction workers and used it to build fighting positions.
 The fighting positions included an elaborate tunnel network and vehicular obstacles such as trenches.

 Weapons

-Ansar Dine has reportedly put together at least one convoy of 100 vehicles carrying soldiers equipped with small arms.
-There have also been rumors that fighters may have been able to obtain weapons from Libya's weapons depots after the fall of Muammar Gaddafi.
-The Ansar Dine arsenal also includes anti aircraft weapons which can be mounted on pickup trucks.
+Ansar Dine had reportedly put together at least one convoy of 100 vehicles carrying soldiers equipped with small arms.
+There had also been rumors that fighters may have been able to obtain weapons from Libya's weapons depots after the fall of Muammar Gaddafi.
+The Ansar Dine arsenal also included anti aircraft weapons which can be mounted on pickup trucks.

 Ideology

-The group seeks to impose sharia law across Mali, including the Azawad region.
-Witnesses have said that Ansar Dine fighters wear long beards and fly black flags with the shahada (Islamic creed) emblazoned in white.
-According to different reports, unlike the National Movement for the Liberation of Azawad (MNLA), Ansar Dine does not seek independence but rather to keep Mali intact and convert it into a rigid theocracy.
+The group sought to impose sharia law across Mali, including the Azawad region.
+Witnesses had said that Ansar Dine fighters wore long beards and flew black flags with the shahada (Islamic creed) emblazoned in white.
+According to different reports, unlike the National Movement for the Liberation of Azawad (MNLA), Ansar Dine did not seek independence but rather to keep Mali intact and convert it into a rigid theocracy.